 Juggernaut: You think that fancy visor's gonna stop me?!
 NOTHING stops me!
 I'M RAW POWER!!!

 Cyclops: Yeah?
 You want it raw, tough guy?
 Then take it RAW! (removes his visor and uses his powers at full force)

 Of course, Juggernaut, being, well, The Juggernaut, eventually gets to his feet and powers his way through the blast, one step at a time, which was also pretty awesome.
-Then Rogue stole his powers and threw him into the river, encased in ice by Bobby on the way down.
+Then Rogue stole his powers, bitch-slapped him, and threw him into the river, encased in ice by Bobby on the way down.